rkgIITBh/data-structures.github.io/HTML/redBlackColorFixing.md

 Hence, we can just flip the color of the grandparent and the incoming node after right rotation.
 It will restore the black of both right and left subtrees of the incoming node in the restructured tree.

-In the next blog, we will a few example of insertions.
+In the next blog, we will a few examples of insertions.

 [Back to index](../index.md)